Oyeleye/My-portfolio/README.md

 I used class-based component for project page, while I used funtional-based for other pages (home, motivation, resume, error page).

-Front component for the home background image.
+Hero component for the home background image.